Asteski/WinMac/README.md

 ## Future plans

-- custom context menu theme for *Nexus Dock* to match Windows 11 design
+- *Nexus Xtreme* theme with customised context menu to match Windows 11 design and resemble macOS options that are available under Dock context menu
 - enforce dark theme on legacy Windows components
 - disable keyboard shortcuts for full-screen apps
-- additional *Start Orbs* and *Icons Packs* with red and green colors
+- additional *Start Orbs* and *Icons Packs* for red and green colors

 ## Credits